Skip to main content

 1) ./third-party/lib/example-file <- via libtiff/4.2.0 (static)

-• In the HTML report, select Vulnerabilities from the left sidebar and use the Filter vulnerabilities by CVE dropdown to find the triaged vulnerability.
+• Use the Filter vulnerabilities by CVE dropdown to find the triaged vulnerability.

 3. Check VEX informationโ€‹